 - Executive Office of Labor and Workforce Development

-The state’s April total unemployment rate is down 0.2 percentage points at 6.5 percent following a revision to the March unemployment rate of 6.7 percent, the Executive Office of Labor and Workforce Development announced Friday.
+Boston, MA — The state’s April total unemployment rate dropped by two-tenths of a percentage point at 4.1 percent over the month, the Executive Office of Labor and Workforce Development announced Friday.

-The April unemployment rate was 0.4 percentage points higher than the national rate of 6.1 percent reported by the Bureau of Labor Statistics.
+The April unemployment rate of 4.1 percent was 0.5 percentage point above the national rate reported by the Bureau of Labor Statistics.

 Labor Force Overview

-The April estimates show 3,504,700 Massachusetts residents were employed and 241,700 were unemployed, for a total labor force of 3,746,400.
-The unemployment rate dropped two-tenths of a percentage point over the month after a revision to the March unemployment rate of 6.7 percent.
-The April labor force increased by 1,900 from 3,744,400 in March, as 12,400 more residents were employed and 10,500 fewer residents were unemployed over the month.
-The labor force participation rate, the share of working-age population employed and unemployed, was up one-tenth of a percentage point at 66.4 percent.
-The labor force was up 336,500 from the 3,409,900 April 2020 estimate, with 653,200 more residents employed and 316,700 fewer residents unemployed.
+The April estimates show 3,621,700 Massachusetts residents were employed and 154,100 were unemployed, for a total labor force of 3,775,700.
+The unemployment rate was down 0.2 percentage point at 4.1 percent from the March rate of 4.3 percent.
+Over the month, the April labor force was up by 600 from the March estimate of 3,775,100, with 7,000 more residents employed and 6,400 fewer residents unemployed.
+The labor force participation rate, the share of working age population employed and unemployed, remained unchanged at 66.0 percent.
+Compared to April 2021, the labor force was up by 28,100, as 110,200 more residents were employed, and 82,100 fewer residents were unemployed.

 The unemployment rate is based on a monthly sample of households.
 The job estimates are derived from a monthly sample survey of employers.
 As a result, the two statistics may exhibit different monthly trends.

 The labor force is the sum of the numbers of employed residents and those unemployed, that is residents not working but actively seeking work in the last four weeks.
 Estimates may not add up to the total labor force due to rounding.

 For further information on seasonal adjustment methodology, please refer to the Bureau of Labor Statistics website https://www.bls.gov.